ADM pursues big ag merger with grain trader Bunge: WSJ

 “We’ve had so many mergers,” Henebry said.
 “Less competition is not good.”

-Rodney Weinzierl, executive director of the Illinois Corn Growers Association, said they would watch the deal closely even though Illinois farmers have a fairly diversified set of buyers for their corn, ranging from ADM and Bunge to cattle ranchers.

-”Obviously when a couple of our customers talk about being one customer, you lose competition,” he said.

-Reporting by John Benny in Bengaluru, Rod Nickel in Calgary, Alberta; Tom Polansek in Chicago, Chris Prentice in New York and Diane Bartz in Washington; Writing by Peter Henderson and Anna Driver; Editing by Maju Samuel and Matthew Lewis
+Reporting by John Benny in Bengaluru, Rod Nickel in Calgary, Alberta, Tom Polansek in Chicago, Chris Prentice in New York and Diane Bartz in Washington; Writing by Peter Henderson and Anna Driver; Editing by Matthew Lewis and Leslie Adler